 Shenyang is a sprawling metropolis that is both deeply rooted in China’s history and forward looking as it continues to transform since its industrial heyday.
 Hotel Jen Shenyang is located in the heart of the busy downtown area, steps away from the Shenyang Railway station and subway stations, making it a breeze for visitors to get around the city.

 Exploring Shenyang can be daunting – it is, after all, the fourth-largest city in China.
 To get you on your way, I’ve put together a few places worth visiting during your stay.
-The first is Shenyang Imperial Palace, which is one of the most important ancient monuments in China.
+The first is Shenyang Imperial Palace, which is one of the important ancient monuments in China.
 It’s a beautiful and peaceful place to learn a little bit about feudal China.
 It was here where the Manchu-led Qing dynasty first laid down its imperial presence, ahead of the Forbidden Palace in Beijing.

-A short walk away is Marshal Zhang’s Mansion, once home to Zhang Zuolin, a Manchurian warlord who once ruled northeast China and his son, Zhang Xueliang, one of the most revered figures in modern Chinese history.
+A short walk away is Marshal Zhang’s Mansion, once home to Zhang Zuolin, a Manchurian warlord who once ruled northeast China and his son, Zhang Xueliang, one of the revered figures in modern Chinese history.
 Covering an area of 360,000 square metres, the complex features an unusual combination of traditional Chinese courtyard and European architecture alongside exhibits narrating the history of the storied Zhang family.

 Walking around these historic sites is sure to work up an appetite.
 So, make your way to the nearby Zhongjie (Centre Street), one of the oldest streets in Shenyang, where you’ll find Laobian Dumpling, which has been serving up delicious stuffed morsels – steamed, fried, boiled – for more than 180 years.